Advice for students on Postgraduate Research programmes

 Please liaise with your supervisors to confirm the latest arrangements within your School.

-For those of you taking training modules, there will be a mix of online engagement: e.g. recorded lectures to watch and comments, directed reading, structured tasks, live online presentations, collaborative work and discussions.
-These online activities may be supplemented with carefully selected small group sessions on campus such as practical classes, laboratory classes, workshops and tutorials for these courses only:
+For those of you taking training modules, arrangements will continue as is, with a mix of online engagement: e.g. recorded lectures to watch and comments, directed reading, structured tasks, live online presentations, collaborative work and discussions.
+These online activities may be supplemented with carefully selected small group sessions on campus such as practical classes, laboratory classes, workshops and tutorials for students registered on formal modules or with work placements.

-Students taking training modules in the above subjects should get tested before taking part in any face-to-face sessions.
+Students taking any campus-based training modules should get tested before taking part in any face-to-face sessions.

-Students who have recently started a clinical placement or who are due to do so soon should speak with their school with any queries.
+Students who have recently started a clinical placement or who are due to do so soon should speak to their school with any queries.

 The library has extended its range of online research resources to support desk-based research activities and more information can be found here.